beautifulleaf/craftingInterpreters/README.md

 # craftingInterpreters
-Code from the book "Crafting Interpreters" with challenges implemented by me in the Java implementation.
+Code from the book "Crafting Interpreters" with challenges implemented by me in the Java implementation (under "Language").

-The C implementation is just the code from the book, but I may visit the challenges later on.
+The CLox is just the code from the book, but I may do the challenges later on.